jph6366/datainlet/README.md

 ## 💡 Principles

-- Transparency : Code, standards, infrastructure, and data are public.
+- **Transparency** : Code, standards, infrastructure, and data are public.
 Use open tools, standards, and infrastructure, and share data in accessible formats .
-- Modularity : Each component or dataset can be replaced, extended, or removed.
+- **Modularity** : Each component or dataset can be replaced, extended, or removed.
 The code works well in many environments (a laptop, a cluster, or from the browser) and can be deployed in different locations.
-- Frictionless : Don't ask, fork and improve your code, models, or add a new data source.
+- **Frictionless** : Don't ask, fork and improve your code, models, or add a new data source.
 Use datasets without API limits or quotas.
-- Data as Code : Declarative transformations tracked in git.
+-**Data as Code** : Declarative transformations tracked in git.
 Datasets and their transformations are published so others can build on them.
-- Glue : Datania is a bridge between tools and approaches, not a standard or a tool in itself.
+- **Glue** : Datania is a bridge between tools and approaches, not a standard or a tool in itself.
 It integrates with other tools and services.
-- Public Engagement & :
+- **Reslience**: The islands of St. Croix, St. Thomas, and St. John are small; the ridge-to-reef watershed connection is a visible part of lived experience and critical to effective coastal zone management.
+    - According to NOAA, the entire USVI territory - and all its watersheds - is considered to be the coastal zone.
+However, the USVI has historic and chronic deficiencies in watershed-scale land and water use planning as well as data availability.
+The small watersheds, steep slopes, and lack of comprehensive planning in development all contribute to growing problems related to stormwater, flooding, erosion, pollution, coastal runoff, groundwater, and drought.
+These problems are intensified by climate change and social vulnerability.
+Local agency staff and community members often lack robust environmental literacy (defined as “positive affect, understanding, skills, and environmentally responsible behaviors”) regarding coastal processes, steep slopes, and geospatial data, which can hinder the necessary buy-in from resource managers and the community regarding resilience projects

 ## ⚙️ Configuración

 Si quieres contribuir, es fácil!
 Clona el repositorio y sigue estas instrucciones.